Barandis/kessel/src/docs/parsers/fifth.md

 #### Parameters

-* `p` The parser to apply.
+* `p`: The parser to apply.
 This parser should return an array.

 #### Success